goabstract/Awesome-Design-Tools/README.md

 * [Mixpanel](https://mixpanel.com/) — get insights across all of your user-centric data to make smarter decisions and act faster based on how customers use your product or website.
 * [Mouseflow](https://mouseflow.com/) — record mouse cursor movements.
 * [Pendo](https://www.pendo.io/) — measure and elevate the customer experience within their applications.
-* [Usabilla](https://usabilla.com) - Build future-proof customer experiences by asking the right questions at the right time.
+* [Usabilla](https://usabilla.com) - build future-proof customer experiences by asking the right questions at the right time.

 </article>